Analytical solution of Brill waves: Pure gravitational radiation initial value problem

 The same function $V$ acts respectively as a potential and source in the corresponding above equations. ${\Delta}_3$ denotes 3-dimensional flat Laplace operator while ${\Delta}_2$ is 2-dimensional flat laplacian on $\rho z$ plane.
 Regularity of metric on the axis and asymptotic flatness implies the boundary conditions for $\Phi$ and $q$:

 where $r=\sqrt{\rho^2+z^2}$ and $m$ is ADM mass of the system.
 Moreover the determinant of the metric must have no zeros.
 Therefore solutions for $\Phi$ have to be everywhere positive $\Phi>0$.

-The most common approach to this system of equations is to choose the function $q(\rho,z)$ that meets the above boundary conditions (\ref{boundaryq}) and then solve for $\Phi(\rho,z)$.
-Such a procedure is effective only through a numerical approach and has been intensively applied in many previous studies \cite{Eppley,Gentle, Karkowski, Korobkin,deOliveira,Sorkin,Hilditch,Garfinkle}.
+The most common approach to this system of equations is to choose the function $q(\rho,z)$ that meets the boundary conditions (\ref{boundaryq}) and then solve for $\Phi(\rho,z)$.
+Such a procedure is effective only through a numerical approach and has been extensively applied in many previous studies \cite{Eppley,Gentle, Karkowski, Korobkin,deOliveira,Sorkin,Hilditch,Garfinkle}.
+Brill \cite{Brill}, Wheeler \cite{Wheeler}, Holz \textit{et al} \cite{Holz}, Beig and Murchadha \cite{Murchadha} proved many interesting properties of the described system but they have not found any $q(\rho,z)$ for which (\ref{Shrodinger}) could be solved analytically.